-Come take a look at what we’re doing to prepare for our big kitchen renovation that’s happening soon!
+Come take a look at how we’re prepping for our big kitchen renovation.
+It’s all happening soon!

 It’s been a little quiet here lately, but for good reason.
 Behind the scenes, I’ve been prepping for our kitchen renovation that will start later this month.
 For me, it’s a BIG deal.
 Do you know how long I’ve had to stare at faux granite countertops and trip over linoleum that’s lifting at the seams?
 Much too long!
 (I promise you’ll get to see those lurvely before pics soon!)